Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Layout_design.md

 Different methods for holding the vaccines within individual drawers are considered below.
 <br><img src="Photos/draw_fill.png" alt="Fixing carousel" width="400"/>
-This design will be discussed further in the cad section as it was the design taken forward for prototyping.
+<br>This design will be discussed further in the cad section as it was the design taken forward for prototyping.

 ### Alternative handle designs for draw mechanisms